a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 # BlockingQueue

-Blocking queues provide blocking put and take methods as well as the timed equivalents offer and poll.
+Blocking queues provide blocking `put` and `take` methods as well as the timed equivalents `offer` and `poll`.
 If the queue is full, put blocks until space becomes available; if the queue is empty, take blocks until an element is available.
 Queues can be bounded or unbounded; unbounded queues are never full, so a put on an unbounded queue never blocks.

 Blocking queues support the *producer-consumer* design pattern.